Alexutz21/Alexutz21/README.md

 - 👋 Hi, I’m @Alexutz21
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning C# and JavaScript
+- Through getdigitalsoft.com website I currently design, develop and maintain web applications for startup companies.
-- 💞️ I’m looking to collaborate on Games projects and application
+- 💞️ I’m looking to collaborate on Games projects and applications of all sizes
 - 📫 How to reach me by e-mail : alex.lungu21@yahoo.com

 <!---